mgantlett/sound_generator/README.md

 - Adjustable frequency bands for detailed sound customization.
 - Smooth fade-in and fade-out effects for a pleasant audio experience.
 - User-defined presets for specific needs such as speech masking, traffic noise reduction, workplace concentration, and relaxation.
-- Ability to save and load custom settings for repeated use.
+- Ability to save, load, and delete custom settings for repeated use.
+- Enhanced user control with the addition of a feature to save and manage personal presets.

 ## Usage Instructions